-8.3.6 Reserving Client Classes in DHCPv4
+Reserving Client Classes in DHCPv4

-Section 13.4 explains how to configure the server to assign classes to a client based on the content of the options that this client sends to the server.
+Section 13.3 explains how to configure the server to assign classes to a client based on the content of the options that this client sends to the server.
 Host reservations mechanisms also allow for statically assigning classes to the clients.
-The definitions of these classes must exist in the Kea configuration.
+The definitions of these classes should exist in the Kea configuration.
 The following configuration snippet shows how to specify that a client belongs to classes reserved-class1 and reserved-class2.
 Those classes are associated with specific options being sent to the clients which belong to them.

 '''

 {

 "client-classes": [

+{

 "name": "reserved-class1",

 "option-data": [

+{

 "name": "routers",

 "data": "10.0.0.200"

 }

 ]

 },

+{

 "name": "reserved-class2",

 "option-data": [

+{

 "name": "domain-name-servers",

 "data": "10.0.0.201"

 }

 ]

 }

-],

-"subnet4": [ {

-"subnet": "10.0.0.0/24",

 '''

 Static class assignments, as shown above, can be used in conjunction with classification using expressions.
+The "KNOWN" or "UNKNOWN" builtin class is added to the packet and any class depending on it directly or indirectly and not only-if-required is evaluated.